You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Further reading: How to Stand Out and Get a Job in Information Security

-How to get into cyber security if you come from another technical field
+How to get into cybersecurity if you come from another technical field

 A lot of skills needed in other technical fields are transferrable to the cyber security space.
 You might need to acquire/polish some of those skills, though, like security ops or information systems.
+Enrolling in a cybersecurity bootcamp is a great way to get the skills you need to start your new career quickly.

 A lot of technical jobs serve as a good entry-point into the cyber security realm.
 People with jobs in financial and risk analysis, security intelligence, and the like are well-positioned to transition into cyber security.